Hindu Swayamsevak Sangh

-Hindu Swayamsevak Sangh (lit.
-'Hindu Volunteer Organization'; abbr: HSS) is a non-profit, social, educational, and cultural organisation of Hindus living outside India.
-It is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+Hindu Swayamsevak Sangh (HSS) is a non-profit, social, educational, and cultural organisation for Hindus living outside India.
 It was founded in 1940s in Kenya, it is currently active in 156 countries and estimates 3289 branches.

 History

 Two volunteer members of the Rashtriya Swayamsevak Sangh (Swayamsevaks) that had settled in Kenya in the 1940s and started a shakha (branch).
 Since such shakhas were not on 'national' (rashtriya) soil, they were renamed as the branches of Bharatiya Swayamsevak Sangh, later Hindu Swayamsevak Sangh (HSS).
 RSS Pracharaks Bhaurao Deoras and others spent several years abroad to develop the organisation.
 During the Emergency RSS was banned in India and, consequently, sent its organisers abroad to seek support and carry out activism.

 HSS in the United Kingdom was established in 1966, and shakhas were established in cities like Birmingham and Bradford.

 In North America, the HSS gave the lead to the sister organisation Vishwa Hindu Parishad (VHP, World Hindu Council), which was founded in Canada in 1970 and in the United States in 1971.
 The HSS followed in its wake.